softwareengineer1/YourFriendlyDNS/README.md

 # YourFriendlyDNS
 A really awesome multi-platform (lin,win,mac,android) local caching and proxying dns server!

+{Version 1.1.2}
+[Features since 1.0]
+ a.
+Inbuilt single file replayer http server (it just replays the same html you specify for any request) ->"index.html" file can be edited from the settings ->port of the http server can be customized, 0 is off, by default it's 80, which goes to port 8080 on android (and iptables 80 -> 8080)
+   ->(port of the dns server can now be customized also, unlike it however, 0 is port 53 still :))
+ b.
+Auto injects the servers first found listening ip by default (ip of dns and now http server) (OOB captive portal capturing)
+ c.
+Upon loading of new version, auto blacklisting of known captive portal urls happens and it's an option in the settings
+ d.
+Improved caching!
+Now caches and returns for all dns query types instead of just A records.
+ [Android Specific]
+ e.
+Event processing now moved to a background thread, allowing it to now entirely run both the dns and http server in the background on android!
+   ->You can now minimize it, and it will stay working in the background (no longer depending on gui being visible).
+As long as the app stays running it'll stay working!
+   ->Even though I'm creating some threads it's still ansynchronous.
+Those threads are to process the ansynchronous events, seperate from the main thread.
+ f.
+Gui looks better on android and is more readable
+ g.
+Now only inserts the iptables forwarding once, so it doesn't just keep inserting the same thing every new running instance into iptables
+ h.
+Runs those iptables inserting with su privileges in it's own thread as well so it also doesn't block the main thread either.
+[Bugfixes since 1.0]
+ i.
+Crash on no ip addresses at all received from real dns server for A record (What it does now instead of crashing is a delayed not able to load, and then it redirects to the injected ip / server ip / custom ip)
+ j.
+Don't allow blank entries in either lists or dns server box
+ k.
+Improved handling of other dns types and of A records themselves too

 Okay the directions for using with the switch or other use:

 Two options: